bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

 Use Artisan to create the model:

-    php artisan make:model Message -cmr
+    php artisan make:model Message -m

-By adding `-cmr` to the previous command, we've aldo just created a controller, migration, and configured the controller to provide basic CRUD methods!
+By adding `-m` to the previous command, we've also just created a migration file.

 Let's edit the migration that was just created in `database/migrations`, and add the following attributes: